njpatel/APL/doc/tabularexpressionstatements.md

 talk about queries.
 This statement usually appears last in the statement list, and both its input and its output consists of tables or tabular data sets.

-Kusto uses a data flow model for the tabular expression statement.
-The typical structure of a tabular expression statement is a composition of *tabular data sources* (such as Kusto tables), *tabular data operators* (such as filters and projections), and potentially *rendering operators*.
+APL uses a data flow model for the tabular expression statement.
+The typical structure of a tabular expression statement is a composition of *tabular data sources* (such as APL tables), *tabular data operators* (such as filters and projections), and potentially *rendering operators*.
 The composition is represented by the pipe character (`|`), giving the statement a very regular form that visually represents the flow of tabular data from left to right.